svevang/mass_tokenize/README.md

 The goal of our objective function is to minimize our program's memory usage.
 We call the objective function and decide to add work to the pipeline (or not).
-We monitor subsequent pipeline queues and [make sure _that_ queue is bounded](https://github.com/svevang/mass_tokenize/blob/master/lib/mass_tokenize.ex#L39).
+We monitor queue length across subsequent iterations and [make sure our queue is bounded](https://github.com/svevang/mass_tokenize/blob/master/lib/mass_tokenize.ex#L39).

 To verify that our objective function is working, we can install